Paul Gerken: Professional career

 Gerken competed in the main singles draw at the US Open every year from 1968 to 1975, as well as in 1977.
 He appeared three times in both the French Open and Wimbledon Championships.
 His best performance in a Grand Slam tournament came at the 1973 French Open, where he had wins over Eric Deblicker, Torben Ulrich and Guillermo Vilas, before losing his fourth round match to Roger Taylor, in five sets.

 He never won a Grand Prix or WCT title during his career, but reached six finals, two in singles and four in doubles.

 Gerken had a winning record against Björn Borg, beating him twice, in 1973 and 1974, and losing just once.
 He also defeated Ilie Năstase at Salt Lake City in 1973, John Newcombe at Hamburg the same year and Arthur Ashe at a Tokyo WCT tournament in 1974.

 He had surgery in 1975 for a torn rotator cuff and as a result didn't feature at all in the 1976 tennis season.
 His comeback in 1977 was unsuccessful and he retired the following year.

 Coaching

 Gerken was the head tennis coach for the men's team at Columbia University from 1979 to 1982.
-He continues to coach in the New England area.
+He continued to coach in the New England area until 2011.